 As the days stretch on at home, it’s time to think about comfort and turn your home into a warm and cosy sanctuary to help make the coming weeks more bearable.
 Rather than grind through the dreariness, perhaps it’s time to celebrate it — or, at the very least, surrender to it, and embrace the clutter with the right mix of candles, mirrors, blankets, and books, that can feel downright blissful.

 Candles aren’t going to change the world but it’s interesting how adding a few to the dinner table can change how people interact.
-Try natural beeswax candles which are reputed to release negatively charged ions into the air which may keep common allergens such as dust and dander at bay.

 Keep the Flow and Mood of Your Home Moving